jz393/jz393.github.io/writing/8-quiet-second-love.md

 you rebuild without erasing

 no longer eighteen and naive
-i know love doesn’t last
+i know love does not last
 but with you, the present is frozen
-in daytime stories and nighttime sketches
+in cycles of stories and sketches

-we can be Romeo and Juliet forever
+we can be Romeo and Juliet
-into the midlife and beyond
+into midlife and beyond
-anything is okay with me
+i will take anything

 as long as
 i have